-In this second quarter report, we do not expand on the issues that have been resolved (i.e. issues 1.2, 1.4, 1.6, 1.7, 1.8 and 1.10) or which are in the formal tariff approval process (issues 1.3, 1.5, 1.7) for resolution.
-In the first quarter report, the issues were paraphrased and summarized by Commission staff.
-This second quarter report includes a verbatim description of the four outstanding issues from the first quarter report and of the four new issues that MCE seeks to address.
-The CPUC's Energy Division staff plans to set-up conference calls with PG&E and MCE on the 15th of each month, or more frequently if necessary, until all outstanding issues are resolved.
+In this third quarter report, we do not expand on the issues that have been resolved (i.e. issues 1.2, 1.4, 1.6, 1.8, 1.10, or 2.2) or which are in the formal tariff approval process (issues 1.3, 1.5, 1.7, 2.1) for resolution.22 Attachment 2 of this third quarter report includes a verbatim description of the six outstanding issues from the first and second quarter reports and of the two new issues that MCE sought to address via the third quarter reporting process.